borkdominik/bigUML/docs/tutorial/0_Preparations.md

    }
 ```

 This was it!
-Your Module is now connected with the core package and you now can use contribution points in your manifest.
+Your module is now connected with the core package, and you can now use contribution points in your manifest.

 #### MS-Step2: Important Knowledge